dwallace-rev/3-14-weekly-challenge-app/README.md

 # 3-14-weekly-challenge-app
+If you want to just view my Linked List and Stack implementation alone, they are in the Entities directory.
 # Installation Instructions
 This application is available for Android devices as an .apk file, the link is below.
 [Expo link for .apk file](https://expo.dev/accounts/dwallace.rev/projects/3-14-weekly-challenge-app/builds/28e9f342-811c-4da6-be2b-e7ab7e1841d4)